 1. What is Free to Run?

-Free to Run is a non-profit organization that aims to use sport to empower women and girls who have been affect by conflict.
+Free to Run is a non-profit organization that uses adventure sports to support women and girls living in areas of conflict to build their physical, emotional and social wellbeing; developing them into community leaders so they can bring people together across cultural, ethnic and religious lines.
 In the United States, we are incorporated under Section 402 of the New York Not-for-Profit Corporation Law and are established as a 501(c)(3) organization under United States federal law, which provides us with tax-exempt status.

 2. What is Free to Run’s mission?

 Free to Run’s mission is to use running, fitness and adventure to empower and educate females in areas of conflict.
 We believe that everyone deserves the opportunity to run, play and experience the magic of the outdoors, and we’re willing to do what it takes to make that happen.

 3. How does Free to Run make a difference?